 Dr. Ansari’s article has garnered both the ASCAP Deems Taylor/Virgil Thomson Award and the Kurt Weill Prize for outstanding article on Music Theater.
 The [Kurt Weill] prize panelists noted that Ansari’s work “forces some profound—if at times uncomfortable—questions about art and politics in a difficult decade, and also about just what it might mean to write an ‘American’ opera.
 Ansari grounds her work deep in the archives, and also supports it with careful critical thinking.
 This is a truly impressive article that has already made a significant impact on the field.”

-Kevin Watson, Assistant Professor of Music Education, and the Western University Jazz Ensemble presented a workshop entitled, "Teach Styles Not Charts: A Conceptual Approach to Jazz Ensemble Rehearsals” at the Annual Conference of the Ontario Music Educators’ Association and the Canadian Music Industry Education Committee, iInspire#15, on Nov 7, 2015, Toronto, ON.
+Kevin Watson, Assistant Professor of Music Education, and Artistic Director of the Western University Jazz Ensemble presented a workshop entitled, "Teach Styles Not Charts: A Conceptual Approach to Jazz Ensemble Rehearsals” at the Annual Conference of the Ontario Music Educators’ Association and the Canadian Music Industry Education Committee, iInspire#15, on Nov 7, 2015, Toronto, ON.